by Stephanie Dodaro

 As you’re creating your plan, keep these suggestions in mind:

 Even if you’re being treated for depression and major symptoms are eased, negative thought patterns can persist.
 Practice recognizing when your thoughts seem overly pessimistic and take a step back.
 If they seem to be impeding your progress, contact your health care provider to adjust your treatment plan.
+If you aren’t currently being treated but are interested in getting support, click here to contact us today.

 Whether you feel far from achieving your goals or are living your dreams, realistic resolutions can help you get or stay on track, in the new year and beyond.